DataDog/chef-datadog/README.md

 #### Chef

-**Chef 12 users**: Depending on your version of Chef 12, there may be additional dependency constraints:
+**Chef 12 users**: Depending on your version of Chef 12, additional dependency constraints may apply:

 ```ruby
 # Chef < 12.14